4 Types of Commonly Overlooked Self-Employed Tax Deductions

 Keeping Track of Your Business Gifts

-For example, Mr. Harry Toothfairy would write on the receipt of the Justin Bieber's ticket:
+For example, Mr. Harry Toothfairy would write on the receipt of the Justin Bieber ticket:

 12/18/2010 - Ticket to Justin Bieber's concert for Stephanie Toothfairy, office-flower provider.
 Thanks

-Commonly overlooked tax deductions: incidental expenses that are necessary in your business travel, such as passport fees, laundry, concierge tips, fees for communication services (phone, fax, etc), and costs for separately mailing the products or samples you cannot bring with you on the plane.
+Commonly overlooked tax deductions include incidental expenses that are necessary for your business travel, such as passport fees, laundry, concierge tips, fees for communication services (phone, fax, etc.), and costs for separately mailing the products or samples you cannot bring with you on the plane.

 Any expenses that are totally unnecessary and unrelated to your business.

 Scenario 1: While having his paintings exhibited in a famous gallery in Italy, Mr. Vincent Earless decides to visit a nearby opera theatre and purchase a pair of Versace boots for his wife.
 His trip to Italy might be a real business trip, but these are personal expenses and thus nondeductible.